yast/y2r/spec/y2r_spec.md

 ### Index Operator

-Y2R translates YCP index operator as a call of a method in the `YCP::Ops` module that implements its behavior.
+Y2R translates YCP index operator as a call of a method in the `Yast::Ops` module that implements its behavior.
 There is no equivalent operator in Ruby.

 #### YCP (fragment)